commgdog/esbern-org-server/README.md

 of the project.

 Additionally, you can set `Run eslint --fix on save` if you would like it to lint on save.

-## Formatting
-This project utilizes `prettier` for code formatting.
-You can perform code formatting by running `npm run format`.
-Alternatively, if you are using WebStorm you can configure the IDE to perform the formatting.

-To configure Prettier functionality in WebStorm, navigate to:

-`Settings -> Languages & Frameworks -> JavaScript -> Prettier`

-Set the configuration to `Manual Prettier configuration` and set the `Prettier package` to the `prettier` package within the project's `node_modules`.

-Additionally, you can set `Run on save` if you would like it to format on save.

 ## Testing
 This project utilizes `vitest` for testing.
 You can perform all tests by running